rileyL6122428/Anki_Clone/PRODUCTION_README.md

    visited.
 2. If the number of cards in this range is equal to or greater than 10, return the drawn cards to the review component.
 Else, repeat step 1).
-3. If you have not already return (i. e. there are less than 10 cards in the entire deck, return whatever has been drawn so far).
+3. If you have not already returned (i.e. there are less than 10 cards in the deck, return whatever has been drawn so far).

+Grade ranges are mapped as follows:

+ * [0, 50)   => F
+ * [50, 60)  => E
+ * [60, 70)  => D
+ * [70, 80)  => C
+ * [80, 90)  => B
+ * [90, 100] => A

-**Phase 2: Review and grade**
+**Phase 2: Reviews and the Grade Report**
-Once the review component has the cards, it then lets the user flip through and grade their guessing performance after each flip.
+Once the review component has the cards, it then lets the user flip through each card and grade their guessing performance.
 In order from left to right, the four grading buttons correspond to a review grade of 0, 35, 75, 100.
-As the user flips through the ten cards, AnkiClone compiles a report to send to the review controller upon finish or early termination of the review.
+As the user flips through the ten cards, AnkiClone compiles a report to be sent to the reviews controller upon finish or early termination of the review.

-**Phase 3: calculate new grade**
+**Phase 3: Calculate New Grades**
 Once the review report is sent, the controller updates each of the flashcards in the report by the following protocol:

-If flashcard.review_grade > flashcard.current
+IF (flashcard.review_grade > flashcard.current_grade)
   => New grade = 0.85 * (old grade) + 0.15 * (new grade)
-Else
+ELSE
   => New Grade = 0.15 * (old grade) + 0.85 * (new grade)

-This weighting scheme ensures that if the review grade of a card is worse than its previous grade, the card’s grade will drop quickly and the user is more likely to see that card in their reviews (per the card drawing protocol).
-If the review grade is greater than the old grade, then the card’s grade is raised marginally to ensure that the user gets lots of practice with the card before achieving a high total grade.
+This weighting scheme ensures that cards for which a users guesses poorly will quickly drop in grade.
+That grade is then only built up slowly upon correct guesses, meaning the Review component is more likely to draw it in further reviews.

 Once the review is finished, the controller sends the adjusted cards back to the frontend so that the flashcard store can update its flashcards.